By Sorsa Editorial

 })

-A universal 20 req/sec rate limit.
-All Sorsa endpoints share the same limit: 20 requests per second per API key.
+A universal 20 requests per second applies to every Sorsa endpoint and every plan.
 No per-endpoint windows, no 15-minute resets, no surprise drops.
-If you hit it, you get a 429 and retry after one second.
-For deep engagement audits (paginating through 50K replies, for example) you can sustain this by spacing requests at 50ms intervals or using a simple semaphore.
-Custom higher limits are available on request.
+Hit it and you get a 429; wait one second and retry.
+For a deep audit (paginating through 50,000 replies, say) you sustain that by spacing requests at 50ms intervals or using a small semaphore, and higher limits are available on request.

-• /check-comment: did user X reply to tweet Y?
+• /check-comment: did this user reply to the tweet?

-• /check-quoted: did user X quote tweet Y?
+• /check-quoted: did this user quote the tweet?

-• /check-retweet: did user X retweet tweet Y?
+• /check-retweet: did this user retweet the tweet?

-Each costs one API call regardless of how many comments/quotes/retweets exist.
-For a campaign with 2,000 entrants and three required actions, this is 6,000 calls, well within the Starter plan.
-Full patterns are covered in Marketing Campaign Verification and the Twitter Follow Checker guide.
+For a campaign with 2,000 entrants and three required actions, that is 6,000 calls, well inside the Starter plan.
+The full pattern, including follow checks, lives in our Twitter engagement verification guide.

 Exporting engagement data

-The endpoints return JSON, but most analysis happens in spreadsheets, dataframes, or databases.
-A minimal CSV exporter:
+Engagement endpoints return JSON, but most analysis happens in spreadsheets, dataframes, or databases.
+A minimal CSV exporter for replies, reusable for quotes (also tweet objects), gets you to a working file fast.

 python